 Lotus of the Heart > Path of Spirit > TransformingThreeGates

 Comments

-Buddhist Master, Ajahn Chah (1919-1992), taught the three gates of spiritual transformation: body, mind, and speech.
-He said: "Don't keep the knowledge in your brain or in your mouth.
-Make the gates of body, speech, and mind consistent in Dharma [i.e. Teaching, Truth, Reality]" (Being Dharma).
+Therevada Buddhist Master, Ajahn Chah (1919-1992), in Being Dharma, taught the three gates of spiritual transformation: body, mind, and speech.
+He taught, "Don't keep the knowledge in your brain or in your mouth.
+Make the gates of body, speech, and mind consistent in Dharma [i.e., Teaching, Truth, Reality]."

-Chah reminds us that our bodies, mouths, and brains ~ indeed, our whole selves ~ are to become consistent with our spiritual teaching.
-The essence of spiritual teaching has the energy to transmute bodily faculties into the life of Dharma, or Truth, or Sacredness.
+Chah reminds us our bodies, mouths, and brains ~ our whole selves ~ are to be consistent with our spiritual teaching.
+A spiritual path has energy to transmute bodily faculties into the life of Dharma, or Truth, or Sacredness.

-One thing is certain, then, no life is insignificant that offers even one act of Love.
-And, likewise, no one has failed to offer Christ to the world who has done one act of loving.
+This is certain, then, no life is insignificant that offers even one act of Love.
+And, likewise, no one has failed to offer Grace to the world who has done one act of caring for another being, regardless of nature of the being.

+Lotus of the Heart > Path of Spirit > Spiriutal Love and Sharing Connection